Before we delve into the paper's details, I would like to introduce some topics to readers.

 Data Warehouses

 Designed for Online Analytical Processing (OLAP), data warehouses prioritize historical data for analysis.
-While data in a data warehouse must be consistent, it does not necessarily reflect real-time changes.
-In the example above, balances might not immediately reflect the latest transactions, but consistency is maintained.
-All accounts will reflect the same updated balance at a later point in time.
+While data in a data warehouse must also be consistent, it does not necessarily reflect real-time changes.

 Data Lakes